laboon/Capstone_Fall2017/project_list.md

 ## Possible Projects for CS1980/CS1640/BIOSC1640 Students

 Please file your top THREE choices as an issue (will go over in class) by Wednesday (6 Sep) morning at 11:59 AM (i.e., right before noon).
 Please list them in the order that you prefer them.
 You will be informed as to your project during the next Capstone class on Friday 8 Sep.
-If you do not email me by then, I will assume you do not care which project you are on and I will place uncommitted students on whichever projects still need people.
+If you do not file an issue by then, I will assume you do not care which project you are on and I will place uncommitted students on whichever projects still need people.

 Along with your selections, please include any qualifications or specific reasons for interest that you have for those specific projects.
 Remember that you are "interviewing" for the project against others, especially if you have selected popular projects.
 Students who respond early also show enthusiasm for the projects, which goes a long way to showing that they actually want to do them.